Showing posts with label New Age deception. Show all posts

 Peter, Eileen Caddy & Dorothy Maclean: Findhorn’s Founders and the Dangerous Spirituality Behind the Movement

-In the lush northern coast of Scotland lies a community known for gardens, sustainability, and spiritual harmony with nature.
-This is the Findhorn Community—founded in the 1960s by Peter and Eileen Caddy and Dorothy Maclean.
-While this group has been praised for its ecological innovation, its spiritual roots are far from biblical and steeped in New Age, occultic practices that contradict the Word of God.
+On the lush northern coast of Scotland lies a community renowned for its gardens, sustainability, and spiritual harmony with nature.
+This is the Findhorn Community, founded in the 1960s by Peter and Eileen Caddy and Dorothy Maclean.
+While this group has been praised for its ecological innovation, its spiritual roots are far from biblical and steeped in New Age, occult practices that contradict the Word of God.

 Who Were Peter and Eileen Caddy?